sveltejs/svelte/documentation/blog/2023-11-01-whats-new-in-svelte-november-2023.md

 ## What's new in SvelteKit
 - Route parameter types will now be inferred from the applicable matcher's guard check (**1.26.0**, [Docs](https://kit.svelte.dev/docs/advanced-routing#matching), [#10755](https://github.com/sveltejs/kit/pull/10755))
 - The new `invalidateAll` boolean option lets you turn on and off the `invalidateAll()` form function within the `enhance` callback (**1.27.0**, [Docs](https://kit.svelte.dev/docs/form-actions#progressive-enhancement-use-enhance), [#9476](https://github.com/sveltejs/kit/issues/9476))
+- The output of the project creation wizard will now reflect which package manager you're using ([#10811](https://github.com/sveltejs/kit/pull/10811))

 For a complete list of bug fixes and performance updates, check out the [SvelteKit CHANGELOG](https://github.com/sveltejs/kit/blob/master/packages/kit/CHANGELOG.md).
 You can also find adapter-specific CHANGELOGs in each of [the `adapter` directories](https://github.com/sveltejs/kit/tree/master/packages).